 I've always had a natural talent and ears for music, and I was fortunate enough to be placed on a path at age 13 to develop into an audio engineer and put those talents to use.
 I'm here to give you that professional sound you desperately crave for your music in any monitor you play it from.
 (Bachelors in Music Media Production)

 My profession is Audio Engineering, which includes Music Production, Mixing & Mastering, Songwriting, Arranging, and Recording.
-If you have music completed ready to be mix and mastered, i'll request the audio stems, and a wav file of the song.
-The reason I ask for the stems is so that I can get a nice detailed mix and mastering for your product.
+If you have music completed ready to be mix and mastered, i'll request the audio files, and a wav file of the song.
+The reason I ask for the files is so that I can get a nice detailed mix and mastering for your product.
 However if you're not sure, or if you are unsatisfied with your song and you need help completing it for finalizing, this is where the wav file comes in.
 I'll do some detailed listening and share some ideas with you that could help you improve the song.
 From that point, i'll ask you what you want done specifically, and we can work from there.
 I'll keep reaching out for your feedback until we reach the goal that you need!
 Can't wait to get started!

 Interview with Ronny Jackson